What is "Academic Probation?"

 If you do not receive at least a 2.00 term GPA in the following semester, you will be disqualified from UCF and must sit out for at least two semesters before you can re-apply for admission.
 Readmission to UCF is never guaranteed.

 If you do achieve a 2.00 or higher term GPA in the following semester, you are eligible to continue enrollment at the University.
 You will be removed from academic probation once your UCF cumulative GPA is back up to a 2.00 or higher.
-A student can remain on probationary status for multiple semesters as he/she works to improve their UCF cumulative GPA.
+A student can remain on probationary status for multiple semesters as they work to improve their UCF cumulative GPA.

 However, while a student is on probationary status it is important to understand that as soon as they fail to earn a 2.00 term GPA they will be disqualified from UCF.